Expectations and course registration

 Students aged 23 or older may also earn credit through nationally recognized examination programs for examinations in which passing scores are earned.
 These programs include CLEP, PEP and DSST which were developed to give recognition to adults who have acquired knowledge outside the traditional classroom situation and who wish to receive college-level credit for this work.

-The CLEP and DSST examinations are administered on the campus through the office of adult and graduate education.
-Additional information is available through that office at 1-800-488-3257, option 4 or email@example.com.
+DSST examinations are administered on the campus through the office of adult and graduate studies.
+Additional information is available through that office at 1-800-488-3257, option 4 or firstname.lastname@example.org.

 Full credit is normally given for all courses completed at any regionally accredited college or university in which the applicant has earned a grade of C- or better.
 All transcripts submitted by any student will be reviewed individually.
 Credit will be awarded only for work shown on an official transcript, that is, a transcript sent directly from the originating institution to the registrar's office.
 Neither individual grades for classes nor GPA are transferable.
 Please see the Admissions information for students for a list of colleges with which Bluffton University has articulation agreements.